-- Frozen food is probably safe, unless the freezer was exposed to heat from a fire, to floodwaters or has been without power for an extended period. - If the electricity is off, keep the freezer closed.
-It has enough insulation to keep food frozen for up to three days without power. - o Discard anything that has completely thawed or has questionable colour or odour.

-Canned food:

-- Tinned goods should be good for consumption unless the can has bulged, is badly dented or has rusted - throw these ones out. - All undamaged canned goods should be washed and disinfected if they have been exposed to flood waters or smoke. - Food stored in glass jars that have been exposed to heat should be thrown out as seals may have been broken.
+- Frozen food is likely safe unless the freezer was exposed to heat from a fire, floodwater or has been without power for an extended period. - If you are unsure about the exposure, throw the food out. - If the electricity is off, keep the freezer closed.
+It has enough insulation to keep food frozen for up to three days without power. - It's considered safe to refreeze food that has partially thawed if it still contains visible ice crystals.
+However, partial thawing and refreezing will reduce the quality of the food. - Discard any food that has completely thawed, has reached a temperature above 4 degrees C (40 degrees F), or has questionable colour or odour. - Canned food: - Tinned goods should be good for consumption unless the can has bulged, is badly dented or has rusted.
+Throw these ones out. - All undamaged canned goods should be washed and disinfected if they have been exposed to floodwater or smoke. - Food stored in glass jars that have been exposed to heat should be thrown out as seals may have been broken.

-• Open food:

-Food left unrefrigerated and in bowls or on counters as they may have ash or smoke exposure.

-When in doubt, throw it out!
+When in doubt, throw it out.